-The Summer 2022 recipients of the Co-op/Internship Rising Star Student Awards strived not only to achieve, but to surpass all expectations, says Kristen Morris, manager of co-operative education and workplace partnerships.
+The Winter 2023 recipients of the Co-op/Internship Rising Star Student Awards displayed a unique blend of enthusiasm, creativity, and a strong work ethic, says Kristen Morris, manager of co-operative education and workplace partnerships.

-The awards are presented each term to recognize and celebrate the exceptional contributions co-op and internship students made while out on their work placements.
+The awards are presented each term by co-operative education and workplace partnerships within the office of experiential learning to recognize the exceptional contributions and impact co-op students made during their work terms.

 The award recipients are:

-The Co-operative Education and Workplace Partnerships office congratulates the award recipients and all nominees for their contributions to the University of Windsor’s co-op and internship programs.
+The co-operative education and workplace partnerships office congratulates the award recipients and all nominees for their contributions to the University of Windsor’s co-op and internship programs, Morris says.